pydata/xarray/doc/user-guide/testing.rst

     # Generates only dataarrays with dimensions ["x", "y"]
     xrst.dataarrays(dims=st.just(["x", "y"])).example()

-(This is technically another example of chaining strategies - ``hypothesis.strategies.just`` is simply a special strategy that just contains a single example.)
+(This is technically another example of chaining strategies - :py:func:`hypothesis.strategies.just()` is simply a special strategy that just contains a single example.)

 To fix the length of dimensions you can instead pass `dims` as a mapping of dimension names to lengths (i.e. following xarray objects' ``.sizes()`` property), e.g.